The Link Between Family Mental Health And Cultural Identity

 Research has found that Indigenous Australians often experience mental health challenges due to colonization and racism, often contributing to substance use, incarceration, and family violence.
 These factors have caused trauma and significantly disrupted family connections.
 As a result, they've led to a significant increase in mental illness and suicide among Indigenous Australians.

-While Indigenous Australians face increased mental health issues, maintaining a strong cultural identity and family connections often has a protective effect.
+While Indigenous Australians face increased mental health issues, maintaining a strong cultural identity and family connections often has a defensive effect.
 Being engaged with one's Indigenous community and connected with family can act as mental health support and may prevent suicide.
 One study found that cultural engagement among Indigenous Australians who had previously been incarcerated reduced their chances of being incarcerated again.

 Getty/Vadym Pastukh